Aleka Papariga: Early years

-Papariga was born in Athens in 1945.
+Alexandra Drosou (Αλεξάνδρα Δρόσου) was born in Athens in 1945.
 Her parents, Nikos Drosos and Kiki Drosou were National Resistance fighters and members of Communist Party of Greece (KKE), of Cephalonian origin.

 She graduated from the Historical-Archeological Section of the Philosophy Faculty of Athens University and after graduation worked as an employee for eight years in various accounting offices.
 At the same time, she worked as a private tutor.
-Since 1976 she has worked exclusively in party and social activities.
+Since 1976, she has worked exclusively in party and social activities.

 Political career

 Papariga started out as an activist in the peace movement in 1961 and soon after joined the pupils' organization of the youth section of the United Democratic Left (EDA).
 She was active in various school and student movements until the military coup in 1967.
 Throughout this period, she was a member of the Bureau of the EDA youth section pupils' organization and then of the "Lambrakis" Democratic Youth Students’ organization Bureau.